-Experience Over 35 years oil and gas industry experience, both domestic and international, including project management, operations and leadership Other / Past Directorships (5-year history) University of Saskatchewan Engineering Advancement Trust (since 2010) ARC Resources (2013 to 2020) Background President (2009 to 2020) and President and CEO of ARC Resources Ltd. (2013 to 2020) transforming it from a royalty trust to a top-tier Montney producer Domestic and international roles at a major oil and gas company, including project management and operations Education B.Sc.
+Experience Over 35 years oil and gas industry experience, both domestic and international, including project management, operations and leadership Other / Past Directorships (5-year history) University of Saskatchewan Engineering Advancement Trust (since 2010) Prairie Sky Royalty Ltd. (2018 to 2023) ARC Resources (2013 to 2020) Background President (2009 to 2020) and President and CEO of ARC Resources Ltd. (2013 to 2020) transforming it from a royalty trust to a top-tier Montney producer Domestic and international roles at a major oil and gas company, including project management and operations Education B.Sc.
 Mechanical Engineering, University of Saskatchewan Harvard Business School Advanced Management Program Other Professional Engineer and member of the Association of Professional Engineers and Geoscientists of Alberta C.J.
 Mackenzie Distinguished Lecturer, College of Engineering, University of Saskatchewan (2022) Institute of Corporate Directors designation

-- 1. Calculated based on the total number of shares and DSUs on March 15, 2023 multiplied by \$17.19 (the TSX closing price on March 15, 2023), in accordance with the Share Ownership Policy. - 2.
-Mr. Stadnyk will not be standing for re-election on Prairie Sky Royalty's board of directors in 2023.
+Calculated based on the total number of shares and DSUs on March 13, 2024 multiplied by \$15.35 (the TSX closing price on March 13, 2024), in accordance with the Share Ownership Policy.